TonyDuran/kata/HackTheBox/Broker.md

 ## Recon

 Started with running `nmap -sS <target-ip>` to get some information on the server.
 Learned that 22 & 80 were open.
+I didn't know this till after, but from nmap you can get the server being used (nginx).

+I figured out it was Nginx by looking at the response header when inspecting the website at port 80.

+In hindsight, I could have ran `sudo nmap -p- -sC -sV <target-ip> --open` to get more detail about the box.

-The fact it is using Nginx will be important later.
+_The fact it is using Nginx will be important later._

 When you go to `http://<target-ip>`re prompted with a basic auth pop-up.
 Of course, `admin/admin` would work.